 ● REST APIs allow customers to query information through northbound systems.

 ● Kafka provides a streaming interface to publish information to multiple consumers.
 This “push interface” enables the northbound system to subscribe to notifications.

-● Through Cisco Tetration Analytics applications, developers can gain access to the data lake, write their applications using custom logic, and if needed, publish events northbound.
+● Through Cisco Tetration applications, developers can gain access to the data lake, write their applications using custom logic, and if needed, publish events northbound.

 Deployment options, licensing, and pricing